Antiz96/Linux-Desktop/Arch-Linux/Issues_and_fixes.md

 # Issues and fix

-A list of issues I encountered during my Arch-Linux journey and how to fix them
+A list of issues I encountered during my Arch-Linux journey and how I fixed them

 ## Bluetooth USB Dongle (asus BT500) not working correctly